Code-Institute-Submissions/sound-store-ms4/README.md

 12. Github - Used to store my project.
 13. Coolors (https://coolors.co/) - To generate a colour pallette for the sites styling.
 14. Temp Mail (https://tempmail.net/) - Used to generate a temporary email account to test that emails are being sent correctly.
-15. Gmail - Used for 2-step authentication when registering for an account.
+15. Gmail - Used for 2-step authentication when a user registers for an account.

 # Design